ncbroberg/starter-academic/content/authors/admin/_index.md

 I am also a Research Associate at the Migration Policy Centre within the Robert Schuman Centre at the EUI.

-My research interests include applied microeconometrics, political economy, migration, labour, and public economics.
+My research interests include political economy, migration, and public economics.